unimarkup/specification/markup/blocks/indents/lists/bullet-list.md

     Paragraph for this sub bullet list

-+ Bullet list entry with different symbol
++ Third bullet list entry with different symbol
   * Sub bullet list with different symbol

 Paragraph not for a bullet list